 Limiting air movement through the building envelope also limits moisture migration, reducing the risks of moisture damage in ceilings and wall.
 When combined with effectively designed and operated heating and ventilation, a tight home provides better control of air movement and reduces the chances of mould, wood decay, and harmful levels of indoor pollutants.

-We offer choices of clean heating (heatpumps and clean burning fires) together with extraction ventilation systems for bathrooms, kitchens and laundry areas.
+We offer choices of clean heating (heatpumps and clean burning fires).
 In some locations the installation of these items can be included on your rates programme.
 Call 0800 400 326 to confirm if this is available in your area.

 Products using natural and renewable resources with minimal impact on the NZ environment....